miraheze/puppet/modules/graylog/README.md

 ## Usage

 As mentioned above, the graylog module only manages the Graylog system.
-Other requirements like Java, MongoDB and Elasticsearch need to be managed via other modules.
+Other requirements like MongoDB and OpenSearch need to be managed via other modules.

-The following config creates a setup with MongoDB, Elasticsearch and Graylog on a single node.
+The following config creates a setup with MongoDB, OpenSearch and Graylog on a single node.

 ```puppet